stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

   NetCDF-based UGRID format to create the model domain (3D partitioned mesh) from (does not need to be modified).
 The horizontal limits of the mesh are written down in `domain_size` namelist (does not need to be modified) in the `configuration.nml` file.
-Viewong the file requires [`ncdump` utility]( https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_utilities_guide.html#ncdump_guide).
+Viewing the file requires [`ncdump` utility]( https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_utilities_guide.html#ncdump_guide).
 * [`plot_xy_slices_ex3.py`](plot_xy_slices_ex3.py) - plotting script for